 An employer who complies with an apartment applicant's letter of employment request will probably send the letter directly to the applicant's employer.

-But some employers may prefer to hand the letter to the applicant to deliver to the landlord.
+That being said, some employers may prefer to hand the letter to the applicant to deliver to the landlord.

 If you find yourself in this situation, don't just hand the letter of employment to the landlord who requested it.
 Instead, craft a short cover letter that identifies the letter of employment and connects it to your application.